dipakbari4/30DaysOfFlutter/day_06/README.md

 day_06 an app that deals with the basic component/`widgets` like `TextFormField`, `Text`, `Button`, `Rows & Columns`, and `Container` etc. The purpose for making this app to demonstrate the `String` manipulation and using the some basic possibilities to achieve a simple goal.

-In this app we need to give the user's fullname (i.e., Firstname and the Lastname) and it just replace the firstname first index charact with last name first index character [vice-versa].
+In this app we need to give the user's fullname (i.e., Firstname and the Lastname) and it just replace the firstname first index character with last name first index character [vice-versa].

 **Note:** *There was no intention to make this app to ruin names.* 😂 If it does then please excuse me.